nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Apr 03 2025)
+### Joke of the day (Fri Apr 04 2025)
 <!-- joke -->
->Every SQL statement that Chuck Norris codes has an implicit 'COMMIT' in its end.
+>If you ask Chuck Norris what time it is, he always answers 'Two seconds till'.
+After you ask 'Two seconds to what?', he roundhouse kicks you in the face.
 <!-- /joke -->

-*Last update: Thu, 03 Apr 2025 00:55:37 GMT*
+*Last update: Fri, 04 Apr 2025 00:55:15 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)